Header image of final prototype

 order sample iterations

-Issue 3: Reduced “Order Sample” Clicks Below the Page Fold
+Issue 3: Lower Sample Engagement Below the Fold

 A/B Test Data: